rachitkakkar/rachitkakkar/README.md

 - Resurgance Renderer (Python Raytracer Supporting Shadows And Reflections)
 - AdabiniCMS (Simple PHP Blog CMS)
 - AdabiniPostMotion (Program To Help With Stop Motion)
-- DividendStockTerminalDashboard (Program To Help Me Visualize My Dividend Stock Portfolio)
+- DividendStockTerminalDashboard (Program To Help Me Visualize My Dividend Stock Portfolio) [WIP]
+- Croipe (A Wireframe 3D Game Engine That Renders To Console And Is Written In C++ 17) [Proprietary]

 # Skills
 - Video Editing